 Generator maintenance involves simply running your generator from time to time.
+Why?

 - To make sure that the generator actually works (before you ever need it for an emergency)!

-3. Check the generator outlets for power while it’s running.
+Check the generator outlets for power while it’s running.

-5. Fuel shut-off, run carbs dry of gas.
+Fuel shut-off, run carburetor dry of gas.